dongqi-me/Text-Style-Generation/README.md

 31. DEXPERTS: Decoding-Time Controlled Text Generation with Experts and Anti-Experts (Liu et al., ACL 2021)
     <br> * Paper: https://aclanthology.org/2021.acl-long.522.pdf
     <br> * Code: https://github.com/alisawuffles/DExperts
+    <br> * Approach: LMs (gpt-2) trained on corpora of desired and undesired attributes (experts and anti-experts) generate logits of next token prediction separately, which are combined with logits from a frozen language model (gpt-2).
+The weighted sum of logits are normalized to decide final output.
+By applying autoencoder as generative model it is also possible to perform stylistic rewriting.
 32. FUDGE: Controlled Text Generation With Future Discriminators (Yang and Klein, NAACL 2021)
     <br> * Paper: https://aclanthology.org/2021.naacl-main.276/
     <br> * Code: https://github.com/yangkevin2/naacl-2021-fudge-controlled-generation
+    <br> * Approach: Train a light-weight classifier (LSTM) that predict a certain attribute given incomplete prefix, it is then paired with the logits from an autoregressive generative model (GPT-2) to get conditional probability at each step (Bayes rule)
 33. Controlled Text Generation as Continuous Optimization with Multiple Constraints (Kumar et al., NeurIPS 2021)
     <br> * Paper: https://openreview.net/forum?id=kTy7bbm-4I4
     <br> * Code: https://github.com/sachin19/mucoco
+    <br> * An output sentence of certain lenghth of represented as a matrix, where each vector represents a probability distribution over vocabulary to enable continuous optimization.
+The matrix is updated to minimize the joint loss of LM and multiple attribute classifiers (gpt-2) as a gradient-based optimization.
+(Style transfer and style-controlled generation)
 34. Neurologic decoding:(un) supervised neural text generation with predicate logic constraints (Lu et al., NAACL 2021)
     <br> * Paper: https://aclanthology.org/2021.naacl-main.339.pdf
+    <br> * Approach: A lexical constrained decoding scheme, considering log-likelihood and constraints fulfilled at each decoding step
 35. A Causal Lens for Controllable Text Generation (Hu and Li, NeurIPS 2021)
     <br> * Paper: https://proceedings.neurips.cc/paper/2021/hash/d0f5edad9ac19abed9e235c0fe0aa59f-Abstract.html
+    <br> * Approach: VAE with structural causal model, incorporating style transfer and controlled generation in the same framework (gpt-2)
 36. A Controllable Model of Grounded Response Generation (Wu et al., AAAI 2021)
     <br> * Paper: https://ojs.aaai.org/index.php/AAAI/article/view/17658
     <br> * Code: https://github.com/ellenmellon/CGRG
+    <br> * Approach: With user-provided or automatically extracted control phrases (idf-based or bert), and relevant grounding knowledge from datasets, a GPT-2 model generates response conditioned on the concatenation of context and control phrases and knowledge.
+Only corresponding phrases and knowledge are allowed to to attend each other.
 37. Cocon: A self-supervised approach for controlled text generation (Chan et al., ICLR 2021)
     <br> * Paper: https://openreview.net/forum?id=VD_ozqvBy4W
     <br> * Code: https://github.com/alvinchangw/COCON_ICLR2021
+    <br> * Approach: A content conditional system.
+A single layer transformer block is inserted into GPT-2, which allows intermediate representation of prompt/generated token to attend to content on which generation is conditioned.
+Model can be trained in a self-supervised manner with various losses.
 38. Generate your counterfactuals: Towards controlled counterfactual generation for text (Madaan et al., AAAI 2021)
     <br> * Paper: https://ojs.aaai.org/index.php/AAAI/article/view/17594
+    <br> * Approach: A gradient-based PPLM model (leveraging gpt-2) that optimizes the history matrix during inference.
+Two perturbations are learned, one for content preservation and one for attribute control.
 39. Mix and Match: Learning-free Controllable Text Generationusing Energy Language Models (Mireshghallah et al., ACL 2022)
     <br> * Paper: https://aclanthology.org/2022.acl-long.31/
     <br> * Code: https://github.com/mireshghallah/mixmatch
+    <br> * Approach: An energy-based model.
+Pre-trained components are linearly combined without further fine-tuning.
+A Metropolis-Hastings MCMC is used to sample from MLM